Distributed Intelligent Systems

 Anwar Quraishi (TA)

-The support staff will be involved in the mantainance of the course web site, design and testing of specific exercises, and supervision of course projects.
+The support staff will be involved in the testing of exercises and the course project.

-Finally, we would like to thank Cyberbotics Ltd. and Crossbow Inc., for providing the realistic simulator and sensor nodes used in the course.
+Finally, we would like to thank Cyberbotics Ltd., for providing the high-fidelity robotics simulator used in the course.